ldgallery/ldgallery/ldgallery.1.md

 : Title of the item.
 Defaults to the name of the file.

 date
 : ISO 8601-formatted date and time.
+Defaults to the last modification time of the file.

 description
 : Description for the item.